KHDR

-KHDR (96.9 FM) is a radio station that is licensed to Lenwood, California.
-KHRQ (94.9 FM) is a radio station that is licensed to Baker, California.
-Both stations are owned by Heftel Broadcasting and together they broadcast a mainstream rock format with the branding "Drive 96.9/94.9".
-KHDR and KHRQ serve the High Desert of California, specifically targeting travelers along the Interstate 15 corridor between Los Angeles and Las Vegas.
+KHDR (96.9 FM) and KNAC (94.9 FM) are radio stations licensed to Lenwood and Baker, California.
+Owned by Richard Heftel, they broadcast an active rock format branded as Pure Rock KNAC.
+Similarly to sister station KRXV, the stations serve the Interstate 15 and Interstate 40 corridors, targeting travelers from California to Las Vegas and Laughlin, Nevada.

 History

 KHDR first signed on in 2002.

 In 2004, KHWZ (100.1 FM) in Ludlow, California broke from the Highway Country trimulcast and switched to "The Drive".
 KHWZ went silent on February 25, 2011.

 In early 2017, parent company KHWY, Inc. filed for chapter 11 bankruptcy, and the Highway Stations — KHDR and KHRQ, plus The Highway Vibe (KRXV, KHWY, KHYZ) and Highway Country (KIXW-FM, KIXF) — were put up for auction.
 Heftel Broadcasting won the auction with a $620,000 bid, with Educational Media Foundation having offered $525,000 for just KRXV and KHYZ.

 In 2018, the Drive stations switched formats from mainstream rock to adult hits.
 On December 26, 2020, the stations returned to rock.

-Syndicated programming on KHDR and KHRQ includes, as of February 8, 2021, The Woody Show weekday mornings.
+Syndicated programming on KHDR and KHRQ included, by February 8, 2021, The Woody Show weekday mornings.
 The Drive stations are affiliates of the Vegas Golden Knights radio network.
+One of KHDR's syndicated shows (by March 2024) was Highway Rock, hosted by former KNAC DJ Gonzo Greg.
+Similar to KNAC, it broadcast musical genres ranging from classic rock to hard rock and heavy metal music.

+On February 12, 2025, KHDR and KHRQ rebranded as "Highway Rock" and began simulcasting on KHYZ's HD3 subchannel.
+The station's frequency was also changed from 96.9/94.9 to 99.7.

+On August 6, 2025, KHRQ changed its call letters to KNAC in tribute to the original KNAC in Los Angeles, and the stations held a "Pure Rock Rewind" weekend of classic 80s and 90s rock over the Labor Day holiday to promote the change.
+In October 2025, the station announced that it would rebrand as "Pure Rock KNAC" on October 31, 2025.